samtupy/nvgt/doc/src/manual/-Game Development Tutorial.md

         speak("Your level is equal to a tenth of your experience points.");
 }
 ```
-This example demonstrates an important distinction: if statements which use a block instead of a single statement need to have the block surrounded by braces.
+This example demonstrates an important distinction we touched upon earlier: if statements which use a block instead of a single statement need to have the block surrounded by braces.

 Where a block might be used, a single statement can usually be used as well; the exception is functions, which must always use a block, whether or not it is a single line.